-- Be spicy: Grate a cinnamon stick and add some spice to your breakfast or yoghurt.
-A small amount daily has been found to keep blood sugar levels stable, preventing overproduction of insulin.
+- Be spicy: Grate a cinnamon stick and add some spice to your breakfast or yogurt.
+A small amount daily has been found to keep blood sugar levels stable, preventing the overproduction of insulin.

 - Get more sleep: Sleep is an important time for your body to regulate hormones.
 Losing just one hour’s sleep a night can raise insulin levels in the body.
 It also makes you more likely to eat and drink bad stuff, such as caffeine, which makes your body release cortisol.

 - Eat in peace: Keeping mealtimes sacred (no computer, no TV, no phone and no book to distract you) has been linked to reduced cortisol levels and decreased body fat.

 - Release tension: Exercise, have a bath, read a magazine, meditate – do whatever helps you to shake off the stress of the day.